 I love working with music – it makes the images and emotions in the story come to life.

-Next year we’re publishing Sally Pomme Clayton’s exciting retelling of an ancient Persian fairy tale.
+We’re publishing Sally Pomme Clayton’s exciting retelling of an ancient Persian legend, The Phoenix of Persia.
 Stay tuned for more news.

 - Watch a video of a Pardekhani (an ancient storytelling practice) performance with Alia Alzougbi at Greenwich Book Festival

 - Check out a children’s reading event at Belsize Park Community Library

 Visit our bookstore